Diseases & Conditions : Oral Health

 What is fluoride?

 Fluoride helps prevent tooth decay.
 It can either be put on the surface of the teeth, or taken in through the water supply or supplements (called systemic fluoride).
 It also strengthens tooth enamel, and reduces the harmful effects of plaque.
 Fluoride also makes the whole tooth resistant to decay.
 It also helps remineralization, which helps repair early tooth decay.

 Where is fluoride found?

-Call the local water department and/or the health department to evaluate the fluoride level in your local drinking water.
+Call the local water department or the health department to find out about fluoride in your local drinking water.
 If your water is fluoridated, you won't need a fluoride supplement.

-Children are especially vulnerable to dental fluorosis as their developing teeth are more sensitive to higher fluoride levels.
+Children are most at risk for dental fluorosis.
+This is because developing teeth are more sensitive to fluoride.
 Dental fluorosis is not a disease, but rather how the teeth appear.
-The American Dental Association defines enamel fluorosis as barely noticeable, faint, white lines or streaks on tooth enamel.
-The discoloration does not affect the teeth's health or function.
+The American Dental Association defines mild fluorosis as barely noticeable, faint, white lines or streaks on tooth enamel.
+The does not affect the health or function of the teeth.
 Fluorosis only occurs in developing teeth, not those that have already erupted.
-Consult a pediatric dentist or other oral health care professional if you notice changes in the condition of your child's teeth.
+See a dentist or other oral healthcare provider if you see changes in your child's teeth.